-- Doctor of Philosophy (Ph.D.) in Planning and Policy Development (Awarded through the Graduate School–New Brunswick)
+- Doctor of Philosophy (Ph.D.) in Planning and Policy Development (Awarded through the School of Graduate Studies)

-- The Bloustein School of Planning and Public Policy offers five undergraduate majors: health administration, planning and public policy, public health, public policy, urban planning and design, and a minor in public administration and management.
+- The Bloustein School of Planning and Public Policy offers five undergraduate majors: health administration, planning and public policy, public health, public policy, and urban planning and design, and a minor in public administration and management.

-- The school offers an array of professional graduate degrees, including numerous dual-degree programs that combine a planning or public health degree with a degree in another discipline, such as business, law, or medicine.
+- The school offers an array of professional graduate degrees, including numerous dual-degree programs that combine a planning or public policy degree with a degree in another discipline, such as business, law, or medicine.

 - Host to many nationally recognized research centers, the school gives its students rich opportunities to conduct research in areas such as neighborhood revitalization, transportation, workforce development, and energy policy.